 It has its origins in Piedmont, Italy, which is in close proximity to southern France.
 According to this link, “in Italy, Zabaione is traditionally served to the newlywed man so he has energy to get through the wedding night!”
 As if they need any extra help in that department!

 It is a very old dessert, dating back to the 1500s and named after Fra’ Pasquale de Baylon of the Third Order of Franciscans.
 He used to suggest this therapeutic recipe to his followers to solve “spouse frigidity”!
 In 1680, he was made a patron saint of cooks and his feast day is celebrated every May 17th.
 The local Torinese dialect abbreviated his name to San Bajon, and the recipe was known as L’Sanbajon.
 The spelling was later Italianized to Zabaione.
-Check out this link and this link for even more history.
+Check out this link for even more history.

 What’s in it